-Health and Welfare Eligibility Service (HWES)
+Health and Welfare Eligibility Service

 Your health and welfare eligibility service is used to determine your eligibility for vacation, service awards, Short-Term and Long-Term Disability plans and retiree health care benefits.
-For more information about HWES, see the Company Contributions to Medical Coverage Supplement.
+The following applies to an individual who is an employee on or after January 1, 2012.
+Different rules apply to an individual who terminated employment prior to January 1, 2012.